 From \eqref{eq:FFT}, the expected classical properties in radar theory \cite{richards_principles_2010} can be observed: \begin{itemize} \item The range resolution is given by $\UErangeRes = \frac{\carrierF}{\numQ\Qspacing}$ ($\carrierWl$) $= \frac{c}{\numQ\Qspacing}$ (\si{\meter}).
 The maximum unambiguous range is \mbox{$R_{\mathrm{max}} = \frac{1}{2}\frac{\carrierF}{\Qspacing}$ ($\carrierWl$)}. \item The \gls{aoa} resolution in $\sin(\UEaoa)$ is given by $\UEsinaoaRes = \frac{\carrierWl}{\numRX\RXspacing}$, which simplifies to $\UEsinaoaRes = \frac{2}{\numRX}$ for the typical case $\RXspacing = \carrierWl/2$.
 In this case, all $\UEaoa \in \left]-\frac{\pi}{2}, \frac{\pi}{2}\right[$ can be estimated unambiguously. \end{itemize}

-Finally, note that after obtaining coarse estimates on the grid defined by the FFT, an optimization algorithm (here, Powell's method \cite{powell_efficient_1964}) is applied to the explicit form of the log-likelihood to refine the initial estimates.
+Finally, after obtaining coarse estimates on the grid defined by the FFT, an optimization algorithm (here, Powell's method \cite{powell_efficient_1964}) is applied to the explicit form of the log-likelihood to refine the initial estimates.

-\section{Numerical results}
+\section{Numerical Results}

-In this section, Monte-Carlo simulations are performed to assess the localization accuracy improvement provided by the proposed method (denoted \underline{\projMethod} in this section, referring to the paper title) against the following traditional baselines:
+In this section, Monte Carlo simulations are performed to assess the localization accuracy improvement provided by the proposed method (denoted \underline{\projMethod} here, referring to the paper title) against the following traditional baselines:

 \underline{\pilotMethod}: The simplest estimator uses only the pilot component and completely neglects the data part for localization.
 This considers only the first term of \eqref{eq:FFT} and provides a lower bound on performance.